altran/Whydah-SecurityTokenService/README.md

 The UserToken and ApplicationToken generator and security session manager for the Whydah system

-In DEV mode, STS allow you to create sample tokens in files for easy integration.
+If you are planning on integrating, you might want to run SecurityTokenService in DEV mode.
+This shortcuts the authentication.
-One example is provided in [t_test@hotmail.com.token] and is served if you in DV mode try to log in with test@hotmail.com
+You can manually control the UserTokens for the different test-users you want, by creating a file named t_<username>.token which consists of the XML representation of the access roles++ you want the spesific user to expose to the integrated application.
+One example is provided in [t_test@hotmail.com.token](https://raw2.github.com/altran/Whydah-SSOLoginWebApp/master/t_test@hotmail.com.token) and is served if you in DEV mode try to log in with test@hotmail.com

 ![Architectural Overview](https://raw2.github.com/altran/Whydah-SSOLoginWebApp/master/Whydah%20infrastructure.png)